napalm-automation/napalm-logs/docs/logger/index.rst

             only_raw: true

     Using ``only_raw`` is recommended to ensure that the Publisher will be used only for this exact purpose.
+However, the user can decide what is the most suitable for their use case.

 The logger subsystem uses the modules from the publisher pluggable subsystem to send partially parsed syslog messages.
 The configuration options are the same